 The term of a patent will typically last about 20 years from the date the patent owner filed an application to protect their invention.
 Under certain circumstances, it may be possible to renew the term of a patent.

-To learn more about types of patents, you should speak with an experienced Arkansas patent attorney.
+To learn more about types of patents, you should continue reading and speak with an experienced Arkansas patent attorney.

 How to Prove Your Patent Infringement Case